Ng Theng Shuang

 Ng Theng Shuang (黄庭双 Huáng Tíngshuāng; 1 January 1966 – 14 July 1995) was a Penang-born Malaysian and criminal who was one of the two armed robbers involved in a robbery attempt of the Tin Sing Goldsmiths at South Bridge Road in November 1992.

 Ng, together with his Malaysian accomplice Lee Kok Chin, later engaged in a shoot-out with Cisco guard Karamjit Singh, whom he injured in the leg.
 Ng had also shot two other bystanders, a customer and a salesman.
 Lee was shot in the chest and died, while Ng alone escaped after stealing a woman's station-wagon as his getaway vehicle.

 Ng fled to his native state of Penang in Malaysia, where he was arrested a year later on 29 December 1993, and extradited to Singapore, where he was charged under the Arms Offences Act for armed robbery and illegal discharge of a firearm to cause injury.
-Ng was found guilty and sentenced to death in September 1994, and he was hanged on 14 July 1995 after losing his appeal.
+Ng was found guilty and condemned to death in September 1994, and he was hanged on 14 July 1995 after losing his appeal.